Frequently Asked Questions

 No, of course not!
 We want everyone to participate how they are comfortable.
 That said, we do encourage parading, even if you are new and don’t play most of the time, because that’s where the real fun is!

-Our location sometimes changes, so you should check our homepage for details about this week’s location and details, but our current location is the Argenziano School (290 Washington St, Somerville) where there is limited parking available in a small parking lot out front, as well as free street parking nearby.
+Our location sometimes changes, so you should check our homepage for details about this week’s location and details, but our current home base during the school year is the Argenziano School near Union Square in Somerville.
+There is limited parking available in a small parking lot out front.

 Most important is to wear weather-appropriate clothes, as we go out to parade almost every week!
 This means gloves and scarves in the winter and sunscreen and hats in the summer.
 Outside of that, School of HONK wears polka dots as a “uniform.”We have extra polka dotted clothing and accessories to share, so don’t feel like you have to invest in any new clothing to join us!

 School of HONK is absolutely free, but we accept donations.
-You can make a donation online or in person in the donations bucket we bring out at the end of each session.
+You will not be pressured or directly asked to make a donation when you join us, but you can make a donation online or in person in the donations bucket we bring out at the end of each session if you're interested and able.

 Yes!
 Young people are welcome to dance and play music, as long as they are accompanied by a parent or guardian at all time—especially during our parade from 4-5PM each Sunday.
 For children under 8, we have toy instruments they can use.
 For kids 8 and over, we have plastic trumpets and trombones they can play.
 Young people should come at 2:30PM, especially if they are new and want to be buddied up with a mentor for the session!

 Yes!
-While we learn by ear and rote during our Sunday sessions (i.e.. without sheet music), we do provide sheet music for small group and personal practice.
+While we learn by ear and rote during our Sunday sessions (i.e. without sheet music), we do provide sheet music for small group and personal practice.
 You can find sheet music for each song as well as recordings of School of HONK playing the song and the original song we based our arrangement on all in the music section of our website.
+You should be aware, however, that our sheet music is a reference, and as with most living traditions of folk music, the way the song has developed in performance always trumps what’s in the sheet music!

 If you are looking to get your own horn, we are happy to help you find a horn that’s right for you.
 Sometimes, we have excess inventory we can sell or else we can connect you to some tried and true sources.
 Email schoolofhonk@gmail.com if you are in the market for a horn and want some help figuring out where to look.

 We empathize, and there are other opportunities for you to play with School of HONK.
 We try to organize monthly sectionals for each instrument as well as occasional gigs for the whole band, which you can hear about on our announcements list.
-Sometimes, School of HONK members will also organize unofficial gigs which you can hear about on our our Facebook group and community list.
+Sometimes, School of HONK members will also organize unofficial gigs which you can hear about on our Discord server and Facebook group.

 Yes, please!
 Write to schoolofhonk@gmail.com, as he handles our instrument inventory.

 Yes, please!
 You can make a donation online or in person in the donations bucket we bring out at the end of each session.
-We are also a 501c3 non-profit organization through our fiscal sponsor sprout, so any donations are tax-deductible.
+We are also a 501c3 non-profit organization, so any donations are tax-deductible.
 Email schoolofhonk@gmail.com for details.

 We’re all over the interwebs!
 Find us on Facebook, Youtube, Instagram, and Flickr.